Master of Science in Engineering

 Jonathan W Valvano

-The graduate adviser and the Admissions Committee make all admission decisions.
+The graduate advisor and the Admissions Committee make all admission decisions.
 Standards for entrance into the program exceed the minimum standards established by the University.
-Students must have a bachelor’s degree with the following coursework or equivalent knowledge: freshman biology, freshman inorganic chemistry, differential equations, probability and statistics, and calculus-based physics.
+Students must have a bachelor’s degree with the following coursework or equivalent knowledge: freshman biology, freshman inorganic chemistry, physiology, differential equations, probability and statistics, and calculus-based physics.
 An applicant with a degree in an area other than engineering must take specified preliminary coursework before applying to the graduate program in biomedical engineering.
 The coursework does not need to be completed at UT Austin.
 Information about the admission process is given online.